 Many of the traditions we have adopted for our modern Christmas were introduced during this time, but some were initially considered a nuisance.
 Carol singing, for example, became a custom after some people interpreted the meaning of carols extremely literally - to sing and dance in a circle - and decided to do so during Christmas services.
 However, this was quickly banned by the Church and so carol singers were left to sing in the streets, going from door to door.

-The traditional Christmas crib originated in Medieval Italy.
-Saint Francis of Assisi supposedly made use of a crib in 1223 as a way of explaining the story of Christmas to the Assisi locals.
+The traditional Christmas crib can also be traced back to this time, in medieval Italy.
+According to historians, Saint Francis of Assisi used a crib in 1223 to explain the story of Christmas to local people.

 See also: The Longbow

 "Medieval Christmas".
 HistoryLearning.com.
 2015.
 Web.